USEPA/power-sector-dev-portal/content/ggplot/using-the-theme/using-the-theme.md

 tagline: ""
 introTitle: "Introduction"
 introContent: |
         Welcome!
-This vignette will demonstrate how the EPA CAPD Data Visualization Style Guide can be integrated into your R visualizations.
+This page will demonstrate how the EPA CAPD Data Visualization Style Guide can be integrated into your R visualizations.
         Through the use of the `{ggcapdthemes}` package and the `theme_capd` function, you can easily customize and standardize your ggplots!